Examination of voluntary motor skills of the fingers. G

 5. Cheek retraction.

-6. Pulling the corners of the mouth as for pronouncing the sound “and”, making the lips round - “o”; stretch out the lips - "y".
+6. Pulling back the corners of the mouth as to pronounce the sound “i”, make the lips round - “o”; stretch out your lips - “y”.

-7. Sticking out a "wide" and "narrow" tongue, holding a given pose for a count of up to five.
+7. Sticking out a “wide” and “narrow” tongue, holding a given pose for a count of five.

 8. Biting the tip of the tongue.

-9. Touching with the tip of the tongue in turn the right and left corners of the mouth, the upper and lower lips (“Hours”).
+9. Touching the tip of the tongue in turn to the right and left corners of the mouth, upper and lower lips (“Clock”).

-10. The emphasis of the tip of the tongue in the lower teeth with simultaneous arching of the back of the tongue ("The cat is angry").
+10. The tip of the tongue rests on the lower teeth while simultaneously arching the back of the tongue (“The cat is angry”).

-12. Raise the tip of the tongue up, lick the upper lip (“Delicious jam”).
+12. Raise the tip of your tongue up and lick your upper lip (“Delicious jam”).

-13. Suction of the back of the tongue to the sky and clicking ("Click").
+13. Sucking the back of the tongue to the palate and clicking (“Click”).

-14. Pronunciation of vowels on hard and soft attack.
-Tasks are presented in a playful way, each movement is repeated 3 times.
+14. Pronouncing vowel sounds on a hard and soft attack.
+The tasks are presented in a game form, each movement is repeated 3 times.

-Strength (weak, strong), accuracy (inaccurate, precise), volume (incomplete, complete) and switchability (slow, fast) of speech movements are evaluated.
-The presence of synkinesis, deviation of the tongue, the speed of formation of the articulatory structure, the duration of holding the pose are noted.
+The strength (weak, strong), accuracy (inaccurate, accurate), volume (incomplete, complete) and switchability (slow, fast) of speech movements are assessed.
+The presence of synkinesis, deviation of the tongue, the speed of formation of the articulatory structure, and the duration of holding the pose are noted.

 Grade:

-• 2 points- minor changes in volume, strength and accuracy of movements;
+• 2 points- minor changes in the volume, strength and accuracy of movements;

-• 3 points- lack of retention of postures, pronounced changes in strength, accuracy, volume, difficulty in switching speech movements, language deviation.
+• 3 points- lack of holding postures, pronounced changes in strength, accuracy, volume, difficulty switching speech movements, deviation of the tongue.

-For this purpose, tests of the motorometric scale are used.
-Ozeretsky-Gelnitsa .
-Static and dynamic coordination, simultaneity, distinctness of movements are examined.
+For this purpose, motometric scale tests are used.
+Ozeretsky-Gelnitz .
+Static and dynamic coordination, simultaneity, and clarity of movements are examined.

 4 years

-1. Standing for 15 s. closed eyes; arms extended at the seams, legs set so that the toe of the left leg closely adjoins the heel right foot feet are in a straight line.
-(Convergence, balancing when deriving a score is taken into account as a minus.)
+1. Standing for 15 s. eyes closed; the arms are extended at the seams, the legs are placed so that the toe of the left foot is closely adjacent to the heel right leg, feet are located in a straight line.
+(Movement and balancing are taken into account as a minus when calculating the score.)

-2. Touch, closing your eyes, with the index finger of the right and left hands (in turn), the tip of the nose.
-(The task is considered failed if the child touches not the tip of the nose, but some other place, or first touches another place, and then the tip of the nose.
-It is allowed to repeat the task 3 times for each hand.
-A positive mark is given when the task is completed twice correctly.)
+2. With your eyes closed, touch the tip of your nose with the index finger of your right and left hands (in turn).
+(The task is considered failed if the child touches some other place other than the tip of the nose, or first touches another place and then the tip of the nose.
+The task can be repeated 3 times for each hand.
+A positive mark is given if the task is completed correctly twice.)

-3. bouncing.
-At the same time, both legs are separated from the ground.
+3. Bouncing.
+Both legs are lifted off the ground at the same time.
 Jump height is not taken into account.
-The task is considered failed if the subject is not able to immediately separate both legs from the ground, becomes when bouncing on his heels, and her on toes, during 5 seconds produces less than 7 bounces.
+The task is considered unfulfilled if the subject does not know how to immediately separate both legs from the ground, jumps on his heels, and jumps on his toes, and produces less than 7 bounces within 5 seconds.
 Repetition is allowed.

-4. The subject is offered for 10 s. with the index fingers of horizontally outstretched hands, describe in the air circles of arbitrary, but the same size.
-The circles are described with the right hand in a clockwise direction, with the left - in the opposite direction.
+4. The subject is asked for 10 s.
+With the index fingers of horizontally outstretched arms, describe circles of arbitrary but equal size in the air.
+With the right hand, circles are described in a clockwise direction, with the left - in the opposite direction.

-The task is considered failed if the child rotated his arms in the same direction, described circles of irregular shape or unequal size.
+The task is considered uncompleted if the child rotates his hands in the same direction or describes circles of irregular shape or unequal size.
 The task can be repeated no more than 3 times.

-The experimenter gives the subject a hand and asks him to shake it firmly, first with his right, then with his left, and finally with both hands.
-If there are unnecessary movements, the task is considered failed.
+The experimenter offers the subject his hand and asks him to shake it firmly, first with his right, then with his left, and finally with both hands.
+If there are unnecessary movements, the task is considered uncompleted.

 5 years

-1. Standing for 10 s. on toes ("on tiptoe") with open eyes.
-The arms are extended at the seams, the legs are tightly compressed, the heels and socks are closed.
-The task is considered failed if the examined child has left the initial position or touched the floor with his heels.
+1. Standing for 10 s. on your toes (“on tiptoes”) with your eyes open.
+The arms are extended at the seams, the legs are tightly compressed, the heels and toes are closed.
+The task is considered uncompleted if the child being examined leaves the original position or touches the floor with his heels.
 Staggering, balancing, raising and lowering on the toes are taken into account.
-You can repeat up to 3 times.
+Repetition is allowed up to 3 times.

-2. Jumping with open eyes alternately on the right and left legs at a distance of 5 m.
-The child bends the leg at a right angle in knee joint, hands on hips.
-On a signal, he begins to jump and, having jumped to a place indicated to him in advance, lowers his bent leg.
+2. Jump with open eyes alternately on the right and left legs at a distance of 5 m.
+The child bends his leg at a right angle knee joint, hands on hips.
+At a signal, he begins to jump and, having jumped to the place previously indicated to him, lowers his bent leg.
 Speed is not taken into account.
-The task is considered failed if the subject deviates more than 50 cm from a straight line, touches the floor with a bent leg and swings his arms.
-It is allowed to repeat the task 2 times for each leg.
+The task is considered failed if the subject deviates more than 50 cm from a straight line, touches the floor with a bent leg and waves his arms.
+The task can be repeated 2 times for each leg.

-3. Right and left on the sides of the matchbox (at a distance, equal to the length matches) are arranged closely in a row (vertically) with 10 matches on each side.
-On a signal, the subject begins to put the matches in the box, for which he must simultaneously take a match from each side with the thumb and forefinger of both hands and at the same time put them in the box.
-Matches closest to the walls of the box are taken first.
-Within 20 seconds, at least 5 matches must be laid.(The task is considered failed if the child made movements at different times or laid less than 5 matches in 20 seconds.
-The task can be repeated.)
+3. Right and left on the sides of the matchbox (at a distance, equal to length matches) are arranged closely in a row (vertically) with 10 matches on each side.
+At a signal, the subject begins to place matches in the box, for which he must simultaneously take a match from each side with the thumb and forefinger of both hands and at the same time put them in the box.
+The matches closest to the walls of the box are taken first.
+Within 20 seconds, at least 5 matches must be laid.(The task is considered uncompleted if the child made movements at different times or placed less than 5 matches in 20 seconds.
+The task may be repeated.)

-4. The subject is asked to bare his teeth (smile broadly).
-Make sure that there are no unnecessary movements.
+4. The subject is asked to bare his teeth (smile widely).
+Make sure there are no unnecessary movements.

 6 years

-1. Standing with eyes open for 10 s alternately on the right and left legs.
+1. Standing with eyes open for 10 seconds alternately on the right and left leg.
 One leg is bent at a right angle at the knee joint, arms are extended at the seams.
-The task is considered failed if the subject lowered his raised leg, touched the floor with his bent leg, and left the place.
-The raising of the bent leg, balancing, bouncing is also taken into account.
+The task is considered uncompleted if the subject lowers his raised leg, touches the floor with his bent leg, or moves away.
+Raising the bent leg, balancing, and jumping are also taken into account.

-2. The ball hits the target from a distance of 1 m.
-The target is a square board 25X25 cm on the wall, at chest level of the subject.
-The child throws a ball with a diameter of 8 cm from the “turned shoulder”, first with the right, then with the left hand.
-The task is considered completed if out of 3 throws with the right hand, the boys hit the target 2 times (girls - 2 times out of 4 throws).
+2. Hitting the target with the ball from a distance of 1 m.
+The target is a square board 25X25 cm on the wall, at the chest level of the subject.
+The child throws a ball with a diameter of 8 cm from the “expanded shoulder”, first with his right hand, then with his left hand.
+The task is considered completed if boys hit the target 2 times out of 3 throws with their right hand (girls - 2 times out of 4 throws).
 The protocol indicates for which hand the task was not completed.
 You can repeat the task.

-3. Jump from a place without a run-up over a rope stretched at a height of 20 cm from the floor.
-When jumping, it is necessary to bend both legs and at the same time separate them from the ground.
-Of the three tests, the subject must jump over the rope 2 times without hitting it.
-The task is considered failed when the hands touch the floor, fall.
+3. Jump from a place without a running start over a rope stretched at a height of 20 cm from the floor.
+When jumping, you need to bend both legs and simultaneously separate them from the ground.
+Out of three tests, the subject must jump over the rope 2 times without touching it.
+The task is considered uncompleted if the hands touch the floor or fall.

 4. The subject marches around the room at any pace.
-Marching, he must, taking the coil in left hand, unwind the thread from it and wind it around the index finger right hand within 15 s.
-After a break of 5-10 s, they offer to take the coil in the right hand.
-The task is considered failed if the subject during the march changed the pace more than 3 times or did the task at different times (it is noted for which hand the execution failed).
+While marching, he must, taking the reel in left hand, unwind the thread from it and wrap it around your index finger right hand within 15 s.
+After a break of 5-10 s, they are asked to take the coil in their right hand.
+The task is considered failed if the subject changed the tempo more than 3 times during marching or performed the task at different times (it is noted for which hand the execution failed).
 Repetition is allowed 2 times.

-5. The child is invited to pick up a percussion hammer and hit it hard on the table several times.
-Make sure that there are no unnecessary movements.
-The performance of tasks is evaluated on a three-point system.
+5. The child is asked to pick up a percussion hammer and hit the table hard with it several times.
+Make sure there are no unnecessary movements.
+Completion of tasks is assessed using a three-point system.

 Determination of the quality and degree of differentiation of movements: